 Bathtubs for Pets®: “ADA” Dog Wash Tub

 As the demand for tenant amenities increases, we have been seeing pet wash rooms in many of our multifamily projects.
 Although accessibility laws and codes do not specifically address dog wash tubs, they are still required to be accessible.
 Recently, several manufacturers have developed models that comply fully with applicable accessibility regulations and building codes.
 One example is Bathtubs for Pets’ “ADA” tub.
-The height and depth of the tub places all controls within reach and the knee clearance below allows residents who use a wheelchair to pull underneath the tub, allowing better access while washing their pet.
+The height and depth of the tub place all controls within reach and the knee clearance below allows residents who use a wheelchair to pull underneath the tub, allowing better access while washing their pet.

 McGuire: ProWrap™ Pipes